Dancing (fancy)

 Performers Katerina Avramopoulou, Katerina Gevetzi, Loukiani Papadaki

-Production manager Cultόpια
+Production manager CultÏŒpια

-Production Prosxima Dance Company
+A Prosxima Dance Company production

 Supported by Dance Research NRW, a scholarship of the NRW KULTURsekretariat – funded by the Ministerium fur Kultur und Wissenshaft des Landes Nordrhein - Westfalen